UP-FacE: User-predictable Fine-grained Face Shape Editing: Abstract

 \section{Abstract}

-We propose \textit{Semantic Facial Feature Control (\methodName)} -- a novel method for fine-grained face shape editing.
-Our method enables the manipulation of human-understandable, \textit{semantic face features}, such as \textit{nose length} or \textit{mouth width}, which are defined by different groups of facial landmarks.
-In contrast to existing methods, the use of facial landmarks enables precise measurement of the facial features, which then enables training \methodName\ without any manually annotated labels. \methodName\ consists of a transformer-based encoder network that takes a latent vector of a pre-trained generative model and a facial feature embedding as input, and learns to modify the latent vector to perform the desired face edit operation.
-To ensure that the desired feature measurement is changed towards the target value without altering uncorrelated features, we introduced a novel \textit{semantic face feature loss}.
-Qualitative and quantitative results show that \methodName\ enables precise and fine-grained control of 23 facial features, some of which could not previously be controlled by other methods, without requiring manual annotations.
-Unlike existing methods, \methodName\ also provides deterministic control over the exact values of the facial features and more localised and disentangled face edits. \keywords{Face Editing \and Facial Landmarks \and Deterministic Editing}
+We present \textit{User-predictable Face Editing (\methodName)} -- a novel method for predictable face shape editing.
+In stark contrast to existing methods for face editing using trial and error, edits with \methodName\ are predictable by the human user.
+That is, users can control the desired degree of change precisely and deterministically and know upfront the amount of change required to achieve a certain editing result.
+Our method leverages facial landmarks to precisely measure facial feature values, facilitating the training of \methodName\ without manually annotated attribute labels.
+At the core of \methodName\ is a transformer-based network that takes as input a latent vector from a pre-trained generative model and a facial feature embedding, and predicts a suitable manipulation vector.
+To enable user-predictable editing, a scaling layer adjusts the manipulation vector to achieve the precise desired degree of change.
+To ensure that the desired feature is manipulated towards the target value without altering uncorrelated features, we further introduce a novel \textit{semantic face feature loss}.
+Qualitative and quantitative results demonstrate that \methodName\ enables precise and fine-grained control over 23 face shape features.